Disable Game Mode on Windows using Intune

 For more details about creating an Intunewin file, please refer to the post: How to create an IntuneWin file.

-Step 4 – Create an App deployment on Intune
+4. Create an App deployment on Intune

-Now, we have an app packaged into the Intunewin file, Let’s check the deployment steps:
+Now, we have an app packaged into the Intunewin file, let’s check the deployment steps:

 • Sign in to the Intune admin center > Apps All Apps.